 When does the Bradford Factor reset?

 You need to set a period over which you will measure the impact of staff absences.
-Most companies reset the calculator once each year.
+Most companies reset the calculator per rolling 12-month period.

 The Bradford Factor and the law

 We have seen both employers and employees ask if it the Bradford Factor is a legal tool to use.
-The answer?
-Yes!
+Put in layman's terms, the answer is yes!

 Call a Croner expert today

-Implementing this HR tool in your workplace might take time and you’ll need to prepare documentation to use it legally.
-Don’t worry!
-Our contracts and documentation team will help you with any paperwork you need and guide you, every step of the way.
+Implementing this HR tool in your workplace might take time and you’ll need to prepare the correct documentation to use it legally.
+Our contracts and documentation team are on hand to assist you with any paperwork you need and offer guidance every step of the way.

 It’s worth noting that certain industries tend to have a higher rate of sick leave, such as health and social care and education.
 So, keep in mind that you must not inadvertently discriminate against employees with any health conditions.

-We will be there to help you with everything you need to implement the Bradford Factor correctly and equitably.
-Get in touch with us now on Call us on 0808 501 6651.
+Croner are here to help you with everything you need to implement the Bradford Factor correctly and equitably.